abessudnov/abessudnov.github.io/_pages/publications.md

 ### Programme evaluation in education

 * Liu, Y., A.Bessudnov, A.Black, and B.Norwich.
 (2020).
 "School autonomy and educational inclusion of children with special needs: Evidence from England".
 British Educational Research Journal.
-Published online 23 January. [`[Source]`](https://doi.org/10.1002/berj.3593)
+Published online 23 January. [`[Open access]`](https://doi.org/10.1002/berj.3593)
 * Black, A., A.Bessudnov, Y.Liu, and B.Norwich.
 (2019).
 "Academisation of schools in England and placements of pupils with special educational needs: An analysis of trends, 2011-2017".
 Frontiers in Education 4:3. [`[Source]`](https://10.3389/feduc.2019.00003)
 * Koutsouris, G., B.Norwich, and A.Bessudnov.
 (2019).
 "Interpreting RCT, process evaluation and case study evidence in evaluating the Integrated Group Reading (IGR) programme: a teacher-led, classroom-based intervention for Year 2 and 3 pupils struggling to read".
 Educational Review.
 Published online 7 February 2019. [`[Source]`](https://doi.org/10.1080/00131911.2018.1557597)
 * Bessudnov, A., I.Guardiancich, and R.Marimon.
 (2015).
 "A statistical evaluation of a structured postdoctoral programme".
 Studies in Higher Education 40 (9): 1588-1604. [`[Source]`](https://doi.org/10.1080/03075079.2014.899340) [`[pdf]`](../filespubs/she2015_open.pdf)